Keyboard shortcuts

 Motivation

 The session already carries the agent and sender.
-A cron entry only needs to know which skill to fire and which session to fire it into.
+A cron entry needs the skill to fire, the agent to run, the sender to attribute it to, and the schedule expression — nothing else.

 Design